 CSX implemented Economic Value Added by shrinking labor and fuel costs, along with the number of containers, trailers and locomotive fleet.
 At the same time, they boosted freight volume, significantly enhancing profits.

 In each case, the shift to improving EVA had more invested capital working harder, more of the time.
 This increased the productivity of each dollar at work.

 Over time, different consulting firms have called this profit measurement by different names.
 But Stern Stewart & Co. of New York City popularized the term Economic Value Added.

 What does it mean and why does this matter to you?
 Well, if you want to put more dollars in your pocket, there’s a better way than spending a bunch of money and believing the expansion will create additional production that generates revenue and hopefully turns a profit.

 - Why is it important to me and my business?

 - How do I determine the cost of capital?

 - What should I do to increase my EVA and profitability?

-- What is the connection between Infinite Banking and Economic Value Added?
+- What is the connection between the Infinite Banking Concept and Economic Value Added?